 Survival rate of Trichoderma sp. at one-and-a-half-hour sunlight exposure: The effect of sunlight on the Trichoderma isolates was tested for one-and-a-half-hour exposure at an average temperature of 28.75°C, while the control was kept unexposed (at room temperature).
 The relative survival rate was recorded by counting the colony-forming units every 24 hours (Trutmann and Keane, 1990).

-The data collected throughout the experiment period were subjected to statistical analysis using GENSTAT software, and mean comparison was done at 5 % level of significance.
+The data collected throughout the experiment period was subjected to statistical analysis using GENSTAT software, and mean comparison was done at 5 % level of significance.

 Results and Discussion

-Based on the study of the efficiency levels of bio-products against Fall armyworm (Spodoptera frugiperda) and maize weevil (Sitophilus zeamais), data were collected and recorded, such as the mortality rate (by the different treatments used, such as neem, Lantana, tobacco, Trichoderma spp., and control), the repellency rate of the botanical pesticides, and the tolerance of the Trichoderma spp. towards sunlight effects.
+Based on the study of the efficiency levels of bio-products against Fall armyworm (Spodoptera frugiperda) and maize weevil (Sitophilus zeamais), data was collected and recorded, on the mortality rate using the bio-products from neem, Lantana, tobacco, Trichoderma spp., and control, the repellency rate of the botanical pesticides, and the tolerance of the Trichoderma spp. towards sunlight effects.

 3.1.
 Mortality effect of Trichoderma sp. and botanical pesticide on Fall-Army Worm

 The results illustrate the larval mortality of Fall Armyworm (FAW) (in percent) over time under the effect of different treatments: Lantana, Neem, Tobacco, Tricho-1, Tricho-2, and Control.
 Mortality was observed at six different time intervals: 96, 144, 192, 240, and 288 hours.
-It is observed that the Neem consistently shows the highest larval mortality, reaching nearly 80% at 288 hours, indicating strong insecticidal effects.
-Tricho-1 shows progressive mortality, second only to Neem, reaching about 50% at 288 hours, whereas Tricho-2, Tobacco, and Lantana also show increasing mortality but to a lesser extent (around 20–30% at 288 hours).
-Control treatment has negligible mortality across all time intervals, confirming the effect is due to the treatments.
-Mortality increases with time for all treatments, indicating cumulative toxic or pathogenic effects.
+It was observed that the Neem consistently showed the highest larval mortality, reaching nearly 80% at 288 hours, indicating strong insecticidal effect.
+Tricho-1 showed progressive mortality, after to Neem, reaching about 50% at 288 hours, whereas Tricho-2, Tobacco, and Lantana also showed increased mortality but to a lesser extent (around 20–30% at 288 hours).
+Control treatment showed negligible mortality across all time intervals, confirming the effect is due to the treatments.
+Mortality rate increased with time for all treatments, indicating cumulative toxic or pathogenic effects.
 It is stated that the Neem and Tricho-1 are the most effective treatments against FAW larvae, followed by Tricho-2 and botanical extracts like Tobacco and Lantana (Fig. 1).
 Lantana leaf extracts were among the least performing treatments.
 This is because lantana leaves contain fewer bioactive components compared to the stem and twigs (Majekodunmi et al., 2002).
-In addition, the result indicated that the highest rate (16.67 after 144 and 186 hours) of mycotized larvae of fall armyworm was recorded from Tricho-1.
+In addition, the results indicated that the highest rate (16.67 after 144 and 186 hours) of mycotized larvae of fall armyworm was recorded from Tricho-1.

 Figure 1.
 Mortality rate of FAW at 5% of Trichoderma spp. and botanical pesticides

 3.2.
-Mortality effect on maize weevil at 5% both (dressing and spraying methods) of botanical pesticides and Trichoderma sp.
-(1.35 × 108con/ml): The mortality rate of Sitophilus zeamais (maize weevil) following treatment with botanical pesticides at 5% concentration and Trichoderma spp. at 1.35 × 10⁸ conidia/mL showed no significant differences among treatments in the second observation.
+Mortality effect on maize weevil at 5% throughdressing and spraying methods of botanical pesticides and Trichoderma sp. : The mortality rate of Sitophilus zeamais (maize weevil) with botanical pesticides at 5% concentration and Trichoderma spp. at 1.35 × 10⁸ conidia/mL showed no significant differences among treatments in the second observation.
 However, observations 2, 3, 4, and 5 revealed statistically significant differences among treatments.
 Tobacco extract demonstrated the highest mortality effect and was statistically superior to the other treatments at the 5% LSD level.
 In the final observation, no significant differences were observed among treatments.
 The results suggest that tobacco extract, particularly at a 6.2% concentration in topical applications, is the most effective in inducing mortality in maize weevils (Fig. 2).
 A similar trend was observed with dressing applications of botanical extracts on maize weevil mortality.
 Although variation existed among treatments, the differences were not statistically significant, indicating a relatively uniform effect (Fig. 3).
 Previous studies have reported that neem seed kernel extract (NSKE) is highly effective in controlling pests and diseases (Rajani et al., 2014).